sourwurm/sourwurm.github.io/images/README.md

 just upload pics directly here

 then to display on the site:
-<br> paste the link address minues all the extra stuff (since were already in this repo)
+<br> paste the link address minus all the extra stuff (since were already in this repo)
 <br> brackets are left empty ->[](/images/my image!)